 This has been a difficult decision for me to make because I have always enjoyed having families come play with the puppies.
 But, truly, in the short time that a family sees the puppies they really don't get to see their full personality.
 I am with my puppies every day and can better observe their personalities as they grow.
 I will assist in the picking process by pictures/videos and personality traits that you may or may not be looking for in a puppy, I have been successfully assisting families with this for years as many have lived too far to come in person to pick their puppy.

 I am taking precautions as best I can to keep your puppy safe and healthy!
-My Vets, Dr. "Jack" Laurie Jackowiak, and Dr. Joann Greenfield come to my home to do health checks on my puppies so that I don't have to take them out and unnecessarily expose them to illness......gotta love my Vets!
+My Vets, Dr. "Jack" Laurie Jackowiak, Dr. Joann Greenfield and Dr. Samantha Brickel come to my home to do health checks on my puppies so that I don't have to take them out and unnecessarily expose them to illness......gotta love my Vets!
 They are the best:)

-For more information about Dr. Jack, Dr. Greenfield and the wonderful staff at Alpena Veterinary Clinic click on the link below!!
+For more information about my Vets and the wonderful staff at Alpena Veterinary Clinic click on the link below!!

 If there is any concern about the conditions my puppies are being raised in, I can surely provide references from families who have been to my house in the past.